SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 ## Getting Started

-**Before we get started: I'm here to help!** If the example is unclear, or something isn't working for you, drop me a line in the comments and we'll figure out a way to get a straightened out.
+**Before we get started: I'm here to help!** If the example is unclear, or something isn't working for you, drop me a line in the comments and we'll figure out a way to get it straightened out.

 * **Sign up for an Azure account**.
 You can [do it here](https://azure.microsoft.com/free/) if you don't already have an account (I believe they provide 30 days free with roughly $200 in credit, which is pretty awesome.)
 * **Get a Feedly API key**.
 You can [obtain the key here](https://feedly.com/v3/auth/dev), which will ask you to sign in, and then will provide you with your User ID and a link to your auth token & refresh token.
 Place these IDs and tokens in a notepad document or someplace temporary, or in a password manager.